We're having more fun than a human being should be allowed to have here at the EIB network and the Rush Limbaugh program.

 We're making them mad.

-It's the same, it's the same reason why we have terrorists in the world because Bush went to Iraq.
+It's the same reason why we have terrorists in the world because Bush went to Iraq.

-We're talking, Mr. Limbaugh about 12 or 13 and 14 and 15-year-old Mether Limbaugh, whose involvement in gangs is likely to be ephemeral unless they're pulled off the street and put in prison where they will come out with much stronger gang allegiance thief, said Judith Green, co-author of Gang Wars, the failure of enforcement tactics, the need for effective public policy strategies.
+We're talking Mithril Limbaugh about 12, a 13, a 14, and 15-year-old Mithril Limbaugh, who's invomiting gangs that's likely to be ephemeral unless they're pulled off the street and put in prison where they will come out with much stronger gang allegiance thief, said Judith Green, co-author of Gang Wars, The Failure of Enforcement Tactics, The Need for Effective Public Policy Strategies.

-The executive director of the California Gang Investigators Association dismissed the findings of the report, which he said was written by thug huggers.
+Now, the real piece des résistance in this study is a quote from Wes McBrudd, the executive director of the California Gang Investigators Association, dismissed the findings of the report, which he said was written by thug huggers.

 Do we have to come up with new strategies?